TheRealEGR/yellowcrossgen/README.md

 # Pokémon Yellow [![Build Status][ci-badge]][ci]

 This is a disassembly of Pokémon Yellow.
+This particular version adds the crossgen evolutions, plus updating the Pokemon sprites to Gen 2, and some QOL.
+This is still a WIP and there are gonna be some changes later.

 It builds the following ROMs: